mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

     ``` py
     # List method
-    myDict = {"userName":["Jack","Tom","James","Andy"]} # You can add anything to the "userName"
+    myDict = {"userName":["Jack","Tom","James","Andy"]}
+    # You can add anything to the "userName"

     # Tuple method
-    myDict = {"userName":("Jack","Tom","James","Andy")} # You can't add something or delete something to "userName" since tuple is immutable
+    myDict = {"userName":("Jack","Tom","James","Andy")}
+    # You can't add something or delete something to "userName"
+    # Since tuples are immutable
     ```
 **How to add values to one key in Dictionary?**

 Firstly, you need to make sure that you have used the `list` method.
 Secondly, all you need to do is just using the methods owned by `list` in Python.
 For example, if you want to add value, you need to use `myList.append()`.

 === "Python"